Tom Gregory (producer): LGBT rights

 As an ardent supporter of human rights and civil liberties, for years Tom wrote prolifically on LGBT issues in his articles for the Huffington Post.
 His media and philanthropic efforts on the behalf of the LGBT communities rest on his faith in the institution of America's promise of equality and justice for all its citizens.
 He was also a major contributor to the "No on Prop 8" campaign.
-He is said to be a Libertarian.
+He is a Libertarian with fluid political views.